 To quantify the mechanism's magnitude, we estimate the two key parameters from the model, $\theta$ and $\beta$ , which represent the degree of extrapolation and of disposition, respectively.
-Following a method similar to that in Cassella and Gulen (2018) and Da et al. (2021), we fit the belief-formation process in Equation (3) with actual retail flows into stocks.
-Our identifying assumption is that initial buys are primarily driven by expectations rather than preferences such as realization utility (Da et al. 2021), which allows us to directly estimate $\theta$ .
+Following a method similar to that in Cassella and Gulen (2018) and Da, Huang, and Jin (2021), we fit the belief formation process in Equation (3) with actual retail flows into stocks.
+Our identifying assumption is that initial buys are primarily driven by expectations rather than preferences, such as realization utility (Da, Huang, and Jin 2021).
+This assumption allows us to directly estimate $\theta$ .
 We then use the trading flows of investors with a positive position to back out $\beta$ ; as the model implies, these decisions are jointly driven by expectations and realization utility.
-In summary, we estimate the following two equations:
+In summary, we estimate

-&lt;sup>24These results are robust to adding a time fixed effect, double-clustering standard errors by stocks and time periods, and various combinations of different fixed effects and standard error clustering.
+These results are robust to adding a time fixed effect, double-clustering standard errors by stocks and time periods, and various combinations of different fixed effects and standard error clustering.